KokiYamanaka/Uni-Course-Java-/COMP3610 Database Systems/README.md

+This section is my university coursework on database systems.
+I have posted some assignments

 Course Topics covered
 1. Introduction to the concepts and principles of database systems.
 (Chapter 1, 2, and 3)
 2. The Relational Database Model (Chapter 4 and Appendix A)